GoogleCloudPlatform/buildpacks/README.md

 These builders create container images designed to run on Google Cloud's App Engine and Functions services.
-Most of the buildpacks are identical to those in the generic builder.
+Most of the buildpacks are identical to those in the general builder.

-Compared to the generic builder, there are two primary differences.
+Compared to the general builder, there are two primary differences.
 First, there are additional buildpacks which add transformations specific to each service.
 Second, in order to optimize execution speed, each language has a separate builder.